 Direct habitat loss from wind energy facility infrastructure is relatively small.
 Most permanent habitat loss is due to the roads needed to construct and service turbines.
 In general, projects that use existing roads have a smaller footprint than projects that require new roads.

 Potentially more significant than direct habitat loss from construction is the functional habitat loss, or displacement, that occurs if animals avoid using otherwise suitable habitat around wind energy infrastructure.
-This kind of habitat loss can occur even if native vegetation is undisturbed.
 Displacement can occur if animals are disturbed by the presence of humans, by loud noises associated with construction, or even by the sight and sound of increased vehicle traffic or operating turbines.
 Animals might also be displaced if they associate elements of infrastructure with danger.

 How do we study habitat impacts?

-Before construction begins on a project, a wildlife biologist conducts a site visit to assess the probability that species sensitive to habitat fragmentation or disturbance are using the site.
+Before construction begins on a project, wildlife biologists may conduct site visits to assess whether it is likely that the landscape could support species of concern.
 If so, a more detailed field study may be warranted to document the species’ distribution, relative abundance, behavior, and daily movements as well as seasonal or lifecycle migration among specific habitats within the site.
 This pre-construction study provides a baseline against which to determine how the wind energy project affects particular species’ use of the site (learn more in Chapter 3).

 Unlike collision impacts, which are measured in terms of fatalities, assessment of habitat impacts requires an array of measurements to account for the range of possible responses.
 Has the relative abundance, distribution, or behavior of animals within the project area changed?
 For avian species, how does the number of nesting attempts and successful hatching and fledging of young compare to before the project was built?
 Is survival higher or lower?

-Answering these questions might require the use of radio-telemetry or GPS tracking devices that let researchers follow the movements and behavior of individuals, or extensive field surveys that provide information about the abundance of a species.
-Not only are these studies difficult and expensive to carry out, but they are also complicated by year-to-year background variability in these parameters.
+Answering these questions might require the use of telemetry or GPS tracking devices that let researchers follow the movements and behavior of individuals, or extensive field surveys that provide information about the abundance and distribution of a species.
 Robust study of these effects requires before-and-after comparisons of both actual project sites as well as control sites.
 The time and other resources required to support such research efforts typically require collaboration and dedicated funding.

 What have we learned about habitat-related impacts?